unimarkup/specification/README.md

 ### Internationalization and localization

 Using the attribute block, it is possible to specify identifiers to blocks of text explicitly.
-Otherwise identifiers are added implicitly by unimarkup.
+Otherwise, identifiers are added implicitly by unimarkup.
 Every text is then stored in a table with its identifier.
 New languages can be added, by adding the translated texts into a new column.